 Once the network vulnerability scanning and penetration testing are completed, the combined assessment will show you where to mitigate cybersecurity vulnerabilities.

 Unlike a network vulnerability assessment, a comprehensive network vulnerability management program has no definite start and end date.
 Instead, it is a continuous process that aims to manage cybersecurity vulnerabilities over the long term.

 No matter what type of business is being analyzed, the assessment can be broken down into several steps:

 - Identify risks.
 Analyze and rank the effect a worst-case scenario could have on your business.

 - Develop procedures for how and how often you will perform vulnerability scanning.
 This includes researching and identifying which vulnerability assessment tools you’ll use, and how often to do so.

-- Identify the type of vulnerability scan you need.
-This sounds simple, but many types of vulnerability scans are available.
+Identify the type of vulnerability scan you need.
+This sounds simple, but many different vulnerability scans are available.

 Ultimately, a solid network vulnerability assessment will help update and shape your security policy and leave your business better protected against data breaches.

 What Are the Benefits of a Network Vulnerability Assessment?